nbatterham/sfpowerscripts-doc/_docs/Pipelines/Pull Request Validation using Scratch Org.md

 This pipeline demonstrates how you can build a pull request validation pipeline using scratch org.
 Here is a snapshot of the steps we have used to configure a pipeline.
 The intend of this pipeline is to validate a pull/merge request into the integration branch upon completion of a feature branch by developers.

+This pipeline is triggered on every pull request  raised against a develop/master branch depending on your git flow.

 &nbsp;